crate/crate/docs/general/builtins/window-functions.rst

 <sql-select-where>` condition are supplied to the window function.
 Only window
 functions that are :ref:`aggregates <aggregation>` accept the ``FILTER`` clause.

+If ``IGNORE NULLS`` option is specified, then the null values are excluded from the window function executions.
+The window functions that support this option
+are: :ref:`window-functions-lead`, :ref:`window-functions-lag`,
+:ref:`window-functions-first-value`, :ref:`window-functions-last-value`,
+and :ref:`window-functions-nth-value`.
+If a function supports this option and it is not specified, then ``RESPECT NULLS`` is set by default.

 The :ref:`window-definition-over` clause is what declares a function to be a window function.